spacelift-io/user-documentation/docs/product/migrating-to-spacelift.md

 If the Terraform state is managed by Spacelift,perform the following actions, otherwise you can skip this section:

-- Remove any [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#using-a-backend-block)/[cloud](https://developer.hashicorp.com/terraform/language/settings/terraform-cloud) block from the Terraform code that manages your infrastructure to avoid a conflict with Spacelift's backend.
+- Remove any [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#using-a-backend-block){: rel="nofollow"}/[cloud](https://developer.hashicorp.com/terraform/language/settings/terraform-cloud){: rel="nofollow"} block from the Terraform code that manages your infrastructure to avoid a conflict with Spacelift's backend.
 - Delete the `import_state_file` arguments from the Terraform code that manages your Spacelift resources.
 - After the manager stack has successfully run, the mounted Terraform state files are not needed anymore and can be deleted by setting the `import_state` argument to `false` in the `manager-stack.tfvars` file and run `terraform apply -auto-approve -var-file=../manager-stack.tfvars` in the `manager-stack` folder.